oldham123/cfa_level_iii/_readings/Reading 2 Guidance for the Standards.md

       - Misappropriation of client lists
     - Employer records are the property of the firm
     - There is no prohibition on the use of knowledge gained whilst with a former employer
+    - Models built at a former employer, and be rebuilt at new employers, provided they are rebuilt from memory, and not using kept materials
   - *Recommendations*
     - Separate personal and professional social media accounts
 - **Standard IV(B): Additional Compensation Arrangements**